jnozzi/cocoadev.com/SiteContent/General/JuanMac.markdown

 i wanna you to excuse me if my english is a bit awful, i'm learning english too.

 ----
-Your correct use of "too" would indicate that your English is far better than most native speakers. :-) Welcome to [[CocoaDev]].
+Your correct use of "too" would indicate that your English is far better than most native speakers. :-) Welcome to General/CocoaDev.

 ----
 :o Thanks!
 That makes me feel better, because i really think my english is awful...